-Femme First Foundation is a non-partisan, non-profit organisation committed to amplifying women's leadership in Indian politics.
-We believe that greater representation of the marginalised sections in decision-making diversifies the process, which in turn enriches the institution and society.
-Keeping this in mind, we aim to nurture and groom women political leaders.
-Our focus is not limited to increasing women’s representation in politics, we intend to improve the quality of their representation as well.
+Femme First Foundation is a non-partisan, non-profit organisation committed to amplifying women's leadership in Indian politics through capacity-building, mentorship, and advocacy.
+Our aim is not limited to increasing women’s representation but also to enhance the quality of their representation.

 Globally, it has been established that women political leaders tend to emphasize social issues, such as child-care, equal pay, parental leave, and pensions; physical concerns, including reproductive rights, physical safety, and gender-based violence; and development which includes human development, poverty alleviation, and public delivery of services.
 Of the 17 Sustainable Development Goals (SDGs) of the United Nations, Goal 5.5 explicitly highlights the aim to "Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic, and public life".
 We are working towards unleashing the potential of gendered leadership in India by facilitating capacity-building, mentoring, training, peer-networks etc.